Domiziana Turcatti DPhil in Migration Studies & Convenor, Oxford Migration and Mobility Network

-As of September 2020, Domiziana was appointed convener of Migration Oxford, an initiative and network which draws together researchers of migration and mobility from across the University of Oxford.
-From 2019 to 2021 she was an active member of the IMISCOE PhD Network and she served as editor and then co-editor-in-chief of the Oxford Monitor of Forced Migration Journal.
+From 2019 to 2021, she was an active member of the IMISCOE PhD Network, and she served as editor and then co-editor-in-chief of the Oxford Monitor of Forced Migration Journal.

 Domiziana completed her MPhil in Sociology at the University of Cambridge in July 2019 with a Gates Cambridge Scholarship.
-Prior to moving to the UK, she completed her BA in Liberal Arts and Science at Amsterdam University College, where she ventured to understand the educational experiences and the peer culture of Moroccan-Dutch youth in Amsterdam and Rotterdam.
+Before moving to the UK, she completed her BA in Liberal Arts and Science at Amsterdam University College, where she ventured to understand the educational experiences and the peer culture of Moroccan-Dutch youth in Amsterdam and Rotterdam.

 Publications